 You can go on many great day trips from Hanoi.

 Vietnam is an incredible country, with so much to see and do and you could spend weeks exploring.
-Its capital, Hanoi, is the kind of place where you can get lost for days, exploring the many landmarks; enjoying the museums; appreciating the food scene and the nightlight.
-But let’s face it: with all the traffic, noise and smog Hanoi can get intense and there will be times where you will need to get out.
+Its capital, Hanoi, is the kind of place where you can get lost for days, visiting the many landmarks; enjoying the museums; appreciating the food scene and the nightlife.
+But let’s face it: with all the traffic, noise and pollution Hanoi can get intense and there will be times where you feel the urge to get out.

 The good news is that there are plenty of places you can easily reach from Hanoi to get out of town.
 Whether you want to go for a hike; visit a nearby smaller town; appreciate the local way of life and culture; enjoy a day in the open, the only trouble you’ll have is picking where to go!

 In this post, I highlight the best day trips from Hanoi and share some good tips that will help you make the most of your time.

 13 Fabulous Day Trips From Hanoi